nrodrigues/dotfiles/README.md

 # dotfiles

-This repository keeps the dotfiles I use to my terminal looking nice and pretty.
+This repository keeps the dotfiles I use to make my terminal look nice and pretty.
 Mainly these consist of customizations to Vim.

 ## Installation